marksale/NMTemplater/README.md

 # NMTemplater
-Python code to generate NONMEM control files from template, tokens and specification file There are three input files: control2comp_template.txt - this is the control file template, based loosely on the control5 example in the NONMEM installation
-  Population2comp.txt - this is a JSON file with "genes" (in GA) for 38 models, 7 genes each.
+Python code to generate NONMEM control files from template, tokens and specification file There are three input files: control5_template.txt - this is the control file template, based loosely on the control5 example in the NONMEM installation Population2.txt - this is a JSON file with "genes" (in GA) for 48 models, 5 genes each.
+The genes correspond to the sequence of tokens in the tokens2.txt
-  The genes correspond to the sequence of tokens in the Tokens2comp.txt - JSON file with token sets:
+  Tokens2.txt - JSON file with token sets:
-              7 token groups - ADVAN,CL~WT, V~WT, KAETA, ETALAG and RESERR and 2 THETAs
+              5 token groups - ADVAN,CL~WT, V~WT, KAETA and RESERR and 2 THETAs
-              ADVAN has 2 token sets with 3 tokens each CL~WT has 3 token sets with 2 tokens each V~WT has 2 token sets with 2 tokens each KAETA has 2 token sets with 2 tokens each LAG 3 TOKENS, HAS NESTED ETA
-              ETALAG 2 TOKENS, NO ETA AND EXPONENTIAL ETA RESERR has 2 token sets with 2 tokens each
+              ADVAN has 2 token sets with 3 tokens each CL~WT has 3 token sets with 2 tokens each V~WT has 2 token sets with 2 tokens each KAETA has 2 token sets with 2 tokens each RESERR has 2 token sets with 2 tokens each

-The generated files run with the data.csv file
+Note that the generated control files are not intended to be run, the models are not very sensible, (and no data set is provided).

 requirements:
 Should run on Windows or Linux